-This RMHC Professional Characteristics (PC) Development Scale, adapted from Dispositional Development Scale (Levine, 2018), is used to evaluate the professionalism graduate students display during class and program activities.
+This RMHC Professional Characteristics (PC) Development Scale, adapted from the Dispositional Development Scale (Levine, 2018), evaluates graduate students' professionalism during class and program activities.
 It documents professional progress, strengths, and areas of concern.
-The first PC evaluation is to be students' self-evaluation during the term when RC 612 is in progress and the student will meet with your assigned adviser to discuss the self-evaluation results; the second PC meeting will be conducted by advisers and completed during the end of student's first practicum; the third meeting is also conducted by advisers and held during the term prior to student's internship.
+The first PC evaluation is to be students' self-evaluation during the term when RC 612 is in progress, and the student will meet with your assigned adviser to discuss the self-evaluation results; the second PC meeting will be conducted by advisers and completed during the end of student's first practicum; the third meeting is also conducted by advisers and held during the term before student's internship.
 These meetings are considered a dialogue between faculty and students.

-The student in question demonstrates an understanding of, and/or capacity for:
+The student in question demonstrates an understanding of and/or capacity for:

-- 1 = never/no demonstration of capacity; needs significant support; - 2 = occasional demonstration of capacity, needs some support;

-3 = consistent demonstration of capacity, needs minimal support
+- 1 = never/no demonstration of capacity; needs significant support; - 2 = occasional demonstration of capacity, needs some support; - 3 = consistent demonstration of capacity, needs minimal support.